darktable-org/darktable/src/tests/integration/README.txt

 3. Do a dev using whatever module

-4. Copy the resulting .xmp <nnnn>-<meaningful name>
+4. Copy the resulting .xmp into <nnnn>-<meaningful name>

+   And rename it <meaningful name>.xmp

 5. Do a first run of the test to get the expected output

    ./run <dir>

-   And rename output.jpg to expected.jpg
+   And rename output.jpg to expected.jpg and double check that expected.jpg is correct and really the expected output.

 6. Test that all is ok by running: